 Jiu Jitsu Side Control Arm Triangle

-The arm triangle choke (Kata Gatame Judo / Japanse Jujitsu) could be a head and arm choke submission largely used in Brazilian jiu-jitsu, wrestling, mixed martial arts (MMA), and self-defense situations.
+The arm triangle choke (Kata Gatame Judo / Japanse Jujitsu) is a fantastic head and arm choke submission used mainly in Brazilian jiu-jitsu, wrestling, mixed martial arts (MMA), and self-defense situations.

-This awesome submission could be achieved successfully in both jiu-jitsu gi or no-gi grappling martial arts from several positions including the side control (famous arm triangle position), the mount, and half guard.
+This excellent submission could be achieved in jiu-jitsu gi or no-gi grappling martial arts from several positions, including the side control (famous arm triangle position), the mount, and half guard.

-To do an effective arm triangle submission, the fighter should use his arm alongside your opponent’s outstretched arm and shoulder.
-Learn, throughout the next video, how to set up the arm triangle choke from side control?
+To do an effective arm triangle submission, the fighter should use his arm alongside the opponent’s outstretched arm and shoulder.
+Learn, throughout the next video, how to set up the arm triangle choke from side control.

 Side Control Loop Choke

-The loop choke is one of the best Jiu-Jitsu submisssions that can be achieved from the side control position.
-Otherwise, it’s one among the basic BJJ Gi choke that any practitioner should learn since his early days on mats.
+The loop choke is one of the best Jiu-Jitsu submissions that can be achieved from the side control position.
+Otherwise, it’s one of the basic BJJ Gi chokes that any practitioner should learn since his early days on mats.

-The good news is that loop choke stands among the fast, sneaky, and almost unpredictable submissions in Brazilian Jiu-Jitsu.
-It also allows you to switch easily to bow and arrow choke or other fancy lapel BJJ chokes.
+The good news is that loop choke stands among Brazilian Jiu-Jitsu’s fast, sneaky, and almost unpredictable submissions.
+It lets you switch quickly to bow and arrow choke or other fancy lapel BJJ chokes.

 Americana Jiu Jitsu Side Control Submission

-The BJJ Americana lock could be a sister of the kimura lock submission, and both are far effective jiu jitsu side control submissions.
-Therefore, learning the Americana technique should is necessary to build a complete submission chain from the side mount.
+The BJJ Americana lock could be a sister of the kimura lock submission, and both are far more effective jiu-jitsu side control submissions.
+Therefore, learning the Americana technique is necessary to build a complete submission chain from the side mount.

 Throughout the next video, you’ll get precious details on how to size a great Americana lock submission from the side control.